imklesley/portifolio/README.md

 * Multi-theme - light and dark modes available
 * Responsive design
 * Home, about, services, reviews, portifolio and contact sections
-* Glassmorphism effect for mobile and tablet versions
+* Glassmorphism effect on drawer menu and web menu
 * SwiperJS library for the reviews section
 * EmailJS library for contact form
 * SweetAlertJS library for alerts